Solaris Bus & Coach: Acquisition by CAF

 On 5 September 2018 Construcciones y Auxiliar de Ferrocarriles (CAF) finalised its acquisition of Solaris Bus & Coach.
 This was following an announcement on 3 July 2018.
 Additionally, CAF has entered into an agreement with the Polish Development Fund for the acquisition by the latter of a minority stake in Solaris (35%) in the same terms and conditions agreed in by CAF in the acquisition of Solaris.
 On 4 October 2018, Javier Calleja was named CEO.
+On 1 January 2023, Javier Iriarte took over as CEO of Solaris.

+Planned North American market entry

+In August and September 2023, Solaris tested its Trollino trolleybus in Vancouver, British Columbia, Canada, in the first operation of a Solaris bus in North America.
+The company has announced its intentions to enter the U.S. and Canadian markets in the following years, offering only trolley, battery-electric, and hydrogen fuel cell buses.

+In April 2024, Solaris secured its first order for transit buses in North America, with an order for five Urbino NAe40 12-meter (40-foot) battery-electric buses from MTA Regional Bus Operations in New York City.

+The company's first U.S. contract, with King County Metro in Seattle, was signed in December 2024.
+It comprises two 40 ft units and two 60 ft articulated buses, with options for 12 more vehicles.
+On 5 March 2025, Solaris announced that they landed a contract for 107 electric trolleybuses in Vancouver, Canada, for TransLink.

 Models

 City and intercity buses

 The first buses of the Solaris Urbino family were designed by a group of Polish engineers in collaboration with Berlin-based designer office IFS Designatelier under the leadership of Krzysztof Olszewski.
 In May 1999, at the Poznań International Fair Motor Show, the company unveiled its low-floor city bus MAXI class Solaris Urbino 12.
 Two other models of the MEGA class premièred that same year – the Solaris Urbino 15 and the Solaris Urbino 18.
 2000 saw the market launch of the smallest member of the bus family – Solaris Urbino 9.
 A bodyframe made completely of stainless steel and the asymmetric front windscreen are turning into typical features of all buses of the Urbino family.
 The new series of city buses was characterised by the modern design and innovative technical solutions (e.g. the asymmetric line of the front windscreen improves the driver's field of vision).
 The first generation buses were made chiefly for the Polish market.
 In March 2000 the company sold the first vehicle to a non-Polish company; the Solaris Urbino 15 went to DPO from the Czech city of Ostrava.
 The first-generation Solaris Urbino buses have also made it to Slovakia, Latvia, and Germany.